SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 Read :py:class:`ObserveEvent` to know what is contained in the event object and what its features are.

+**NOTE ON CONCURRENCY with ObserveInBackground, the callback concept and Mouse/Keyboard usage** In Sikuli version prior to 1.1.0 it could happen, that mouse actions in the handler callback could interfere with mouse actions in the main workflow or other callback handlers, since these threads work in parallel without any automatic synchronization.

+Beginning with 1.1.0 mouse actions like click are safe in the way, that they always are completed, before any other click operation can be started (internally handled like a transaction).

+So parallel clicks in main workflow and handler should do their job correctly, but might be run in a sequence, that cannot be foreseen.
+Look here, :ref:`if you want to have more control over mouse and keyboard usage in parallel processes <MouseExclusive>`.

 .. py:class:: Region

 	.. py:method:: onAppear(PS, handler)